sergeballif/NSC-Math-453/LearningObjectives.md

 ## 4 Prime Factorization

-+ CC.4: State and instantiate the definitions of the following terms: prime number, composite number, .
++ CC.4: State and instantiate the definitions of the following terms: prime number, composite number.
 + Use the Fundamental Theorem of Arithmetic to find a unique factorization of positive integer into primes.
 + Use Euclid's Lemma and Theorem 4.5 to show that one number divides another.